ItemReader (Map) - AWS Step Functions

 Note

-• Currently, Step Functions supports 10 GB as the maximum size of an individual file in an Amazon S3 inventory report.
+• Step Functions supports 10 GB as the maximum size of an individual file in an Amazon S3 inventory report after decompression.
 However, Step Functions can process more than 10 GB if each individual file is under 10 GB.

 • Step Functions needs appropriate permissions to access the Amazon S3 datasets that you use.
-For information about IAM policies for the datasets, see IAM policies for datasets.
+For information about IAM policies for the datasets, see IAM policy recommendations for datasets.

 The following is an example of an inventory file in CSV format.
 This file includes the objects named csvDataset and imageDataset, which are stored in an Amazon S3 bucket that's named amzn-s3-demo-source-bucket.